cluehning/september_nn_EPIGO/README.md

 preserves the measured signal descriptors.
 Biological interpretation still requires comparisons across marks, regions, conditions, and, eventually, independent labels or experimental evidence.

+## Development Note:
+Parts of the codebase were created with AI assistance ("vibe coding"), but the underlying ideas, research direction, experimental design, mathematical reasoning, and interdisciplinary extensions are my own.
+AI was used as an implementation and exploration tool, with all major decisions, modifications, and interpretations guided by the author.